This post was most recently updated on September 27th, 2019

 - Modification of the Ouchterlony method.

-- Most bacterial antigen are negatively charged (eg. Capsular polysaccharide) in a slightly alkaline environment.
+- Most bacterial antigen are negatively charged (exceptions Streptococcus pneumoniae serotypes 7 and 14) in a slightly alkaline environment.

 - H. influenzae